MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/stock-detection-edge-content.md

 ### Availability

 You should consider what will happen if the edge device loses connectivity.
 Consider what data might be lost from the Time Series Insights and Power BI dashboard.
-The example solution as provided isn't designed to be highly available.
+The example solution as described isn't designed to be highly available.

 ### Manageability

-This solution can span many devices and locations, although it might get unwieldy if you have too many.
+This solution can span many devices and locations, although it might get unwieldy if you have too many data sources.
 Azure IoT services can automatically bring new locations and devices online and keep them up to date.

 You also need to follow appropriate data governance procedures.